capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Game timer reaching 0 must produce a defeat result unless the dragon's/enemy's health bar reaches 0 by that time.

 * Health bar of dragon reaching 0 must trigger a victory result.

+* Health bar of user(s) reaching 0 must trigger a defeat result.

+* Users should see a quest results at the end of each quest (either victory or defeat).

 * Users must be able to log out.